lambdaisland/funnel/README.md

 is a map then we look for the above keys and handle `:funnel/whoami`, `:funnel/subscribe`, `:funnel/unsubscribe`, and `:funnel/query`.

-The we determine the recipients of the message, based on existing subscriptions, and if present on the value of `:funnel/broadcast`.
+Then we determine the recipients of the message, based on existing subscriptions, and if present on the value of `:funnel/broadcast`.

 Note that messages don't have to be maps, or even valid transit.
 In that case